Docker Compose

 • Windows - Docker Desktop

 For Windows, the Docker Engine is only available as a part of the Docker Desktop application.
-Any configuration of Docker Desktop installation is suitable for our purpose.
-Feel free to follow the default setting during the installation process.
+Any configuration of the Docker Desktop installation is suitable for the purposes of this guide.
+Feel free to use the default settings during the installation process.

 Docker Compose Definition